 The Texas minimum wage is tied to the federal minimum wage, which is currently $7.25.

 The Texas minimum wage provision only covers those employees not covered by the federal minimum wage (these are the federally covered employees).
 There are nonetheless some employees in Texas who are not covered by the federal or the state minimum wage:

 Tipped employees are treated under state law the same way they are treated under federal law.
 In other words, an employer may pay a tipped employee $2.13 per hour in cash wages as long as this combined with tips adds up to the minimum wage of $7.25 per hour.
 Whereas a person must make $30 per month in tips to be covered by this provision under federal law, the Texas tip credit applies to anyone making at least $20 per month.

 Employers may deduct the reasonable cost of meals and lodging if the meals and lodging are customarily furnished and are stated separately on the earnings statement.
 Employers do not need to pay non-worked on-call time to employees who live on the premises and who generally on call.

 No cities or counties in Texas currently have a minimum wage different from the state or federal requirements.

 Like federal law, Texas state law does not require employers to provide meal or rest breaks.
 If breaks of less than 20 minutes are provided, they must be paid.

 If your employer has failed to pay you the minimum wage, you have two years from the date the wages were due to file a lawsuit to recover the unpaid wages.
 Your employer is liable to you for twice the amount you are owed in wages, and the court may also require your employer to pay your litigation costs and attorneys' fees.
-If your employer has otherwise failed to pay your wages under Texas law, you must go through the administrative process described in #5.
+If your employer has otherwise failed to pay your wages under Texas law, you must go through the administrative process described in the previous section.

 State Labor Agency